-When injector tolerances have been compromised, fuel droplets from the injector nozzle may not be able to achieve combustion, and often results in smoke and soot emissions.
+When injector tolerances have been compromised, fuel droplets from the injector nozzle may not be able to achieve complete combustion, often resulting in smoke and soot emissions.
 If the issue is not addressed, soot will build on the injector tips and eventually cause blockages.
-These blockages can also occur within the engine valves, the cylinder walls, and the exhaust system.
+These blockages can also occur within the engine valves, cylinder walls, and exhaust system.

-When injector nozzle holes are blocked due to this build up, fuel velocity through the open nozzle holes increases because more fuel is forced to exit the injector through the remaining non-blocked holes.
+When injector nozzle holes are blocked due to this build-up, fuel velocity through the open nozzle holes increases due to more fuel being forced to exit the injector through the remaining unobstructed holes.

 When these partial functional failures within the injector occur, it is perceived as best practice to use diesel fuel additives that are chemically designed to clean soot build-up from the fuel injectors.

 Although the use of these additives can help, these additives do not rectify the true underlying issues that contribute to injector blockages.
-Contaminated fuel will still wear down injectors, and the fuel additive solution may only act as a bandage on a much more significant issue.
+Contaminated fuel will still wear down injectors and the fuel additive solution may only act as a bandage for a more serious issue.

 There are two commonly used fuel injectors in modern engines, electronically controlled unit injectors (EUI) and high-pressure common rail injectors (HPCR).
 The needle valve in both of these fuel injection types is engineered to stop the fuel from running through the injector tip after the fuel injection action.

 When a needle valve fails to properly seal, fuel will drip down into the engine cylinder and onto the piston(s).
 This dripping fuel can be the catalyst for severe engine problems and catastrophic failures.